wkumari/draft-vandergaast-edns-client-subnet/README.md

    avoid techniques that may introduce additional metadata in future work, as it may damage user trust.

+   Regrettably, support for the opt-out provisions of this specification are currently limited.
+Only one stub resolver, getdns, is known to be able to originate queries with anonymity requested, and as yet no applications are known to be able to indicate that user preference to the stub resolver.

 3. Requirements Notation

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+Contavalli, et al.       Expires August 28, 2015                [Page 4]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

 4. Terminology